 Routine Procedure: Execute a routine of your choice using a combination of music and cheer portion(s).
 Audience participation and props (spell-out letters; Go, Fight, Win signs, etc.) are encouraged.
-Please adhere to the appropriate 2022-2023 USA Cheer/AACCA College Safety Rules www.usacheer.org/college-cheer
+Please adhere to the appropriate 2023-2024 USA Cheer College Safety Rules www.usacheer.org/college-cheer

 Time Limit: Maximum three (3) minutes.
 For cheer teams, up to 2:15 (135 seconds) of the total routine may be performed to music.
 There is no restriction as to the proportion of the music section(s) used in relation to the cheer only section(s).
 Penalties will be deducted from the final averaged score for going over the 2:15 total music time limit.
-Penalties will be accessed as follows: 1 - 10 seconds over = one-point penalty; 11 - 20 seconds over = two-point penalty, etc.
+Penalties will be accessed as follows: 1-5 seconds over = 1 point penalty; 6 or more seconds over = 2-point penalty.